klsoundarya/animal-echoes/README.md

 - Profiles will display more detailed user information, such as submitted posts, most liked content, and comments.
 - Users will have the ability to edit and delete their posts from their profile.
+- Search field to find the animals easily.

 **Nested Comments:**